czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - The connective power of the Internet is also being used to interconnect a broad variety of devices, data sources, and individuals to form one massive IoT with the goal of increasing coordination, efficiency, and productivity in government, business, medicine, and personal activities
       - In a sense, this is a novel realization of the ARPANET developers' original goal of a supercomputer made by networking specialized computers around the country

-    - Entities on a network are potentially able to transmit information and form special-purpose sub-nets without human intervention, possibly guided by AI algorithms
+    - Entities on a network are potentially able to transmit information and form special-purpose subnets without human intervention, possibly guided by AI algorithms

   - The Internet Darkens
     - The Internet has developed a substantial dark side during its rapid growth